-Cooking projects to calm you and teach you new kitchen skills while you’re staying at home might include anything from sourdough baking and making homemade pastas, noodles or dumplings to making things from scratch – from tomato sauces to curry pastes and chilli oils – to fermenting, pickling and preserving.
+Cooking projects that calm you and teach you new kitchen skills while you’re staying at home include everything from sourdough baking and making homemade pastas, noodles and dumplings to fermenting, pickling and preserving, and making things from scratch – from fruit jams and curry pastes to chilli oils and Sriracha sauce.
 The key is to find food projects that engage you.

-Compelling cooking projects have been key to keeping our new anxiety issues at manageable levels during these recent months of staying at home and self-isolating, as the coronavirus pandemic spread around the planet and the world went into lockdown, and we all started quarantine cooking, ie. stretching meals out for as long as possible to prolong the period between supermarket shopping trips.
+Compelling cooking projects have been key to keeping our anxiety at bay during the last 16 months of staying at home and self-isolating, as the coronavirus spread around the planet and the world went into lockdown.
+Quarantine cooking, ie. stretching meals out for as long as possible to prolong the period between supermarket shopping trips, and engaging cooking projects have been crucial to keeping our sanity.

-After we lost all of our work and clients and projects were cancelled or postponed, our stress levels shot up, only to go through the roof after international flights stopped and borders closed.
-Even if we hadn’t planned to return home to Australia until next year, the feeling of not being able to get back if we needed can best be described as anguish.
+Back in March-April 2020, when we lost all of our work, clients and income as projects were cancelled or postponed, our stress levels shot up – only to go through the roof after international flights to and from Cambodia stopped and borders closed.
+Even if we hadn’t planned on returning home to Australia immediately (our cat Pepper, our Cambodian cookbook and culinary history research, and the inability to pack and ship our things in a few days all prevented a fast departure), the feeling of not being able to get home if we needed to can only be described as anguish.

-Without engaging cooking projects to focus on – along with our Cambodian cookbook and culinary history research – I fear that I for one might have gone mad, gone off the rails, been hospitalised for panic attacks, or ran screaming into the jungle forests of Cambodia, never to be seen again.
+Without engaging cooking projects to focus on – along with our epic Cambodian cookbook, and other cookbooks and books we’ve been developing – I’m sure that I would have gone mad, gone completely off the rails, been hospitalised for panic attacks, or ran screaming into the jungle forests of Cambodia, never to be seen again.

-Our cooking projects – which have included everything from exploring Cambodian samlors (soups and stews) to developing recipes for sausage rolls and meat pies – have distracted us from the tragedy that’s been unfolding around the world, kept us focused and calmed us, and given us a greater sense of responsibility to ourselves, each other, and our food.
+Our lockdown cooking projects – which have included everything from exploring Cambodian samlors (soups and stews) to developing Aussie-Asian fusion recipes for sausage rolls and meat pies – have distracted us from the tragedy that’s been unfolding around the world, kept us focused and calmed us, and given us a greater sense of responsibility to the projects, ourselves, each other, and our connection to food and culture.
 Nobody wants to kill their sourdough starter, right?
 Especially if you’ve named the thing!

-Cooking Projects to Calm You While You’re Staying At Home
+Cooking Projects To Calm You and Teach You New Skills While You’re Staying At Home During Lockdowns

-If you’re choosing to do that, then I really encourage you to take on some cooking projects if you haven’t already.
-Not only will they keep you engaged, focused and calm, you’ll eat well, and you’ll learn new kitchen skills or master the skills you already have.
+If you’re choosing to do as we are, then I really encourage you to take on some cooking projects if you haven’t already.
+Not only will they keep you engaged, focused and calm, you’ll eat well, you might learn new kitchen skills or you will at least master the skills you already have.
+Here are some tips on why and how to choose your lockdown cooking projects:

 Choose Cooking Projects That Are Engaging and Absorbing